 What is the average coupon redemption rate?

 Unified data on coupon redemption is difficult to find as most companies are unwilling to share the information about issued and redeemed coupons.
-However, research reveals that only 0.76% of all issued coupons were actually redeemed in 2019.
+However, the answer to how many coupons are redeemed each year is only 0.76%, according to data from 2019.

 Do millennials use coupons?